VATSALVARSHNEY108/B.O.I.-MARK-2/docs/AI_PHONE_LINK_CONTROLLER_GUIDE.md

 ## 🎯 Use Cases

 ### 1. Voice Assistant Integration
-Add to VATSAL voice assistant for hands-free calling
+Add to BOI voice assistant for hands-free calling

 ### 2. Emergency Calling
 Quick dial emergency contacts with one click